-In 2001, Mozeliak was named Director of Baseball Operations and in 2003 he was promoted to Assistant General Manager.
+In 2001, Mozeliak was named Director of Baseball Operations and was promoted to Assistant General Manager in 2003.
 During his time as Assistant GM, Mo’s duties increased as he focused more on the Major League Club and professional scouting, while still having direct involvement in both the scouting and player development departments.

 Mozeliak began his career in baseball in 1993 with the Colorado Rockies where he worked in a variety of positions in baseball operations.
 He attended the University of Arizona and the University of Colorado.
-He currently serves as the National Trustee for the Foundation Fighting Blindness, is an active fund raiser for American Parkinson Disease Association and sits on the Mercy Hospital Foundation.
+He currently serves as the National Trustee for the Foundation Fighting Blindness.
 Mozeliak lives in St. Louis with his wife, Julie, daughter, Allyson, and son, Will.